-The Entire Facebook team are very happy to inform you that your name appear on the FACEBOOK ONLINE INTERNATIONAL LOTTERY and we are giving out the total sum of US$950,000.00 (Nine HUNDRED AND FIFTY THOUSAND UNITED STATE DOLLARS) which is what you have just won.
+The Entire Facebook team are very happy to inform you that your name appear on the FACEBOOK ONLINE INTERNATIONAL LOTTERY and we are giving out the total sum of US$650,000.00 (SIX HUNDRED AND FIFTY THOUSAND UNITED STATE DOLLARS) which is what you have just won.

 Thank you and More Congratulations.

-To make their lies seem more legitimate, scammers have regularly used the names of high profile companies such as Microsoft, Yahoo and Google in their fraudulent messages.
+To make their lies seem more legitimate, scammers have regularly used the names of high profile companies such as Microsoft, Yahoo, and Google in their fraudulent messages.
 And, an increasing number of such scam messages pretend to come from Facebook.

 Many are quite crude.
 Others are considerably more sophisticated and may include seemingly official Facebook graphics and formatting to falsely enhance their credibility.
 Some even claim to come directly from Facebook founder Mark Zuckerburg himself.

 The version discussed here is typical of its ilk.
-The email claims that you have won $950,000 in the “Facebook Online International Lottery” for 2016.
+The email claims that you have won $650,000 in the “Facebook Online International Lottery” for 2018.
 Supposedly, your email address was randomly chosen – by Mark Zuckerburg himself no less – as a winning entry.

 But, of course, the claims in the email are outright lies.
-The message is not from Facebook and you have not won so much as a cent, let alone $950,000.00.
+The message is not from Facebook and you have not won so much as a cent, let alone $650,000.